-According to the Federal Trade Commission, identity theft is the fastest growing crime in America, with almost 10 million incidents occurring each year.
+Identity theft is one of the fastest growing crimes in America, according to the Federal Trade Commission, with almost 10 million incidents occurring each year.
 And while there is no surefire way to prevent it from happening, there are certain precautions we can all take to lower our risk of falling victim to identity thieves.

 It’s vital that Americans stay aware about the latest cyber threats and on top of ways to stay safe online.
 AAA offers the following tips:

 When creating a password, use a combination of letters, numbers and symbols.
 Avoid using words in the dictionary or personal information, such as your Social Security number or birthday.
 Be sure to never share your passwords with anyone.
 And don’t reuse them – while it may seem like a good idea to recycle passwords, using the same or similar ones for different accounts makes it easier for hackers to gain access.